oishikm12/cpp-collection/README.md

 * [**Merge Sort**](algorithms/merge_sort.cpp) - It is a Divide & Conquer algorithm for dividing the input array into two halves, calls itself for the two halves, and then sorts them and merges the two sorted halves
 * [**Quick Sort**](algorithms/quick_sort.cpp) - It is a Divide and Conquer algorithm for picking an element as pivot and partitioning the given array around the picked pivot, thereby moving the pivot element into its sorted position
 * [**Heap Sort**](algorithms/heap_sort.cpp) - It involves preparing the list by first turning it into a max heap.
 The algorithm then repeatedly swaps the first value with the last value, decreasing the range of values considered in the heap operation by one, and sifting the new first value into its position in the heap, thereby sorting the list in this process
+* [**Topological Sort**](algorithms/topological_sort.cpp) - Topological sorting for Directed Acyclic Graph (DAG) is a linear ordering of vertices such that for every directed edge u v, vertex u comes before v in the ordering.
+While done via DFS, Kahn's algorithm allows for a BFS approach
 * [**Staircase Search**](algorithms/staircase_search.cpp) - Fastest way to search in a 2D matrix by traversing in a diagonal fashiont
 * [**Linear Search**](algorithms/linear_search.cpp) - Simple Array Iteration to find a required element
 * [**Binary Search**](algorithms/binary_search.cpp) - It works by repeatedly dividing in half the portion of the list that could contain the item, until its narrowed down the possible locations to just one
 * [**Fast Power**](algorithms/fast_power.cpp) - Finding out power of a number in log n time
 * [**Extended Euclid's Algorithm**](algorithms/extended_euclid.cpp) - It is an extension to the Euclidean algorithm, and computes, in addition to the GCD of integers `a` and `b`, also the coefficients of Bézout's identity (Linear Diophantine Equation), which are integers x and y such that, ``ax + by = gcd(a, b)``
 * [**Floyd's Cycle**](algorithms/floyds_cycle.cpp) - It is a pointer algorithm that uses only two pointers, moving through the sequence at different speeds.
 Should the two meet, we confirm presence of cycle in the list
+* [**Dijkstra's Shortest Path**](algorithms/dijkstra_shortest_path.cpp) - It is an algorithm for finding the shortest paths between nodes in a weighted positive graph.
+It does this by repeatedly comparing cost to reach neighbouring nodes, with its previously recorded costs
+* [**Bellman Ford's Shortest Path**](algorithms/bellman_ford_shortest_path.cpp) - It allows us to determine the shortest distance between two nodes in a weighted directed graph, however unlike Dijkstra's algorithm, it is able to detect negative weights
+* [**Flood Fill**](algorithms/flood_fill.cpp) - This allows us to selectively change a certain element in a coloured graph.
+It is used to determine a bounded area connected to a given node in a multi-dimensional array.
+* [**Floyd Warshall Algorithm**](algorithms/floyd_warshall.cpp) - This algorithm allows us to find shortest distances between every pair of vertices in a given edge weighted directed Graph.
+* [**Kosaraju's Algorithm**](algorithms/kosaraju.cpp) - This algorithm allows us to check wether a given directed graph is strongly connected, i.e. every vertex is reachable from every other
+* [**Prim's Algorithm**](algorithms/prim_mst.cpp) - It finds the subset of edges that includes every vertex of the graph such that the sum of the weights of the edges can be minimized.
+It starts with the single node and explore all the adjacent nodes with all the connecting edges at every step
+* [**Kruskal's Algorithm**](algorithms/kruskal_mst.cpp) - It finds a minimum spanning forest of an undirected edge-weighted graph.
+If the graph is connected, it finds a minimum spanning tree, much like Prim

 ## Data Structures